Thursday is the pal with the ready smile and that steady style.

 Even the choir and organ sounding right.
-Celestial even, the songs of praise resounding in the familiar rafters high above us.
+Celestial even, the songs of praise resounding in the familiar rafters high above.

-The same soft light has shadowed those passed and present as the candles flicker at the side altar in front of me and the mellow rumble of the priest is narrating the story of Jesus and the Apostles and the Last Supper, the agony in the Garden and the rest.
+The same soft light in this same venerable place has shadowed those passed and present as the candles flicker at the side altar in front of me and the mellow rumble of the priest narrates the story of Jesus and the Apostles and the Last Supper, the agony in the Garden and the rest.

-The tension is building up to the betrayal we know is coming from that first — and still the best — pantomime villain, Judas Iscariot.
+The tension is building up to the betrayal we know is coming from the first — and still the best — pantomime villain, Judas Iscariot.
 If that wasn’t intrigue enough, Jesus has also told his main man Peter he was going to deny him.

-The story trailed off, to be continued in tomorrow’s Good Friday episode.
+The story trails off, to be continued in tomorrow’s Good Friday episode.

 High drama.
 Top-class script, set, costumes and atmosphere.
 And more to come!

 Christ has died …

-I don’t know if I ever believed it but it sure was one heck of a story.
-And the setting out of this world!
+I don’t know if I ever believed in it all but it sure was one heck of a story.
+And the ambience out of this world!

 The words so familiar but alive for once: “On the night before he was betrayed Jesus took the bread, broke it, gave it to his disciples and said, “Take this and eat it, this is my body and blood …..”

 “Do this in memory of me ….”

 The kneeling altar boy in white surplus and black soutane clangs the altar bells to announce Holy Communion.
 All those stunning girls we can barely talk to are filing by with their covered, gorgeous heads bowed.
 Mostly feigning holy like we are.
 Especially with mom and dad watching.
 Trying to time our entry into the line, without falling over the kneeler as we join the heavenly swell heading for communion.

 Lent was almost over and it would be back to the Rolos and the Cadburys.
 A time of renewal.
 Renewal of the Taytos and Perri crisps more like it.
 And Easter eggs on Sunday.
 Yay!